elomarii/CTF_4_DAY/TryHackMe/Dogcat.md

 Cache-Control: max-age=0
 ```

-We find the second flag on the parent folder of where the app lives (execute command `ls ..`).
+We find the second flag on the parent folder where the app lives (execute command `ls ..`).

 For our next flag, we can try and see if `www-data` (our user) can execute any commands as root with no password.
 And bang, yes we can:
 ```